 The Luxury Of Cold: The Natural Ice Industry In Boca, California: 1868-1927

-Before the invention of refrigeration and artificial ice, naturally harvested ice was an important seasonal commodity for food storage and heat regulation.
+Before the invention of refrigeration and electrically produced ice, naturally harvested ice was an important seasonal commodity for food storage and heat regulation.
 In 1852, Boston ice was shipped to San Francisco and sold as a luxury.
-Shortly thereafter, high demand led entrepreneurs to create ice companies in the Sierra Nevada Mountains along the newly-completed transcontinental railroad.
-The railroad could transport ice to customers, and utilized it to ship perishable food items over long distances in refrigerated (reefer) cars.
-The town of Boca, in the eastern Sierra, dominated the Californian ice market from the late 1860s- late 1920s, thanks to its extremely cold and dry conditions, purity of water, and close proximity to the railroad.
+High demand soon led entrepreneurs to look for closer sources of ice, first in Russian controlled Alaska, and then in the Californian Sierra Nevada Mountains along the newly-completed transcontinental railroad line.
+The railroad transported ice to customers, utilizing it to ship perishable food items over long distances in refrigerated cars.
+The town of Boca, in the eastern Sierra, dominated the Californian ice market from the late 1860s-late 1920s, due to its extremely cold and dry conditions, purity of water, and proximity to the railroad.
 This presentation will discuss the archaeology taking place at Boca, as well as attempting to situate the Sierra ice industry in the broader context of economic and industrial development of the late 19th-early 20th century West.

 Cite this Record